 A brief history

-This idea was greeted with much enthusiasm from the heads of both Institutes: Michael Sela (Weizmann Institute) and Jacques Monod (Institut Pasteur).
+This idea was greeted with much enthusiasm by the heads of both Institutes: Michael Sela (Weizmann Institute) and Jacques Monod (Institut Pasteur).
 With a rare kind of courage in the political climate of the times, Mrs Veil, Minister of Health at the time in France, agreed without hesitation to become Honorary Chairman of the Pasteur-Weizmann Council.
-Since then, she has spared no effort and has given generously of her time, without which Pasteur-Weizmann would no doubt not have made it past the first moments of enthusiasm.
+She spared no effort and gave generously of her time, without which Pasteur-Weizmann would not have been founded.

 The creation of the "Pasteur-Weizmann Council for Cancer Research was announced on 28 March 1975 at a press conference led by Mrs Simone Veil and Prof Jacques Monod, organized by Léon Zitrone and broadcast live by ORTF.